-Business VoIP features like auto attendants streamline the customer experience by helping callers get the information they need without having to wait on hold or have their calls transferred.
+Business VoIP features like auto attendants streamline the customer experience by helping callers get the information they need without waiting on hold or having their calls transferred.

-Here, we’ll outline the best auto attendant phone systems that keep first call resolution – and customer satisfaction levels – high.
+Here, we’ll outline the best auto attendant phone systems that improve first-call resolution and customer satisfaction.

 What is an Auto Attendant?

-An auto attendant is a business phone system feature that answers and directs inbound calls based on the caller’s response to the automated greeting or menu system.
+An auto attendant is a business phone system feature that automatically answers, greets, and routes inbound calls based on the caller’s response to a self-service menu.

-Also called virtual receptionists or auto-receptionists, they connect the caller to the best available agent or department based on information they provide via speech, dial pad touchtone entry, or even according to the specific phone number dialed.
+Also called virtual receptionists or auto-receptionists, they connect the caller to the best-available agent or department based on information they provide via speech, dial pad entry, or the specific phone number dialed.

-- Prevent inbound callers from having to hang up and redial phone numbers
+- Prevent inbound callers from hanging up or disconnecting

-- Forward calls to voicemail or other phone numbers if agents are unavailable
+- Forward unanswered calls to voicemail or another agent

 - Provide callers with key information like hours, location, or weather/COVID updates